The 2026 BCSD Film Festival is finally here!

 -

 We understand that some student filmmakers may wish to explore more mature themes in their films.
-If you are unsure whether your film idea would be appropriate (especially if you are a high school student submitting a 4-minute film for consideration), you can email us at filmfest@forbeaconschools.org and someone from our review committee will be glad to discuss with you.
+If you are unsure whether your film idea would be appropriate, email us at filmfest@forbeaconschools.org and someone from our review committee will be glad to discuss with you.

 Content Guidelines:–All film entries must be the original work of the submitting student(s), created for the Film Festival.
-No artificial intelligence (AI) or excerpts from existing copyrighted / commercial video content (e.g., movie clips) may be used.
+No artificial intelligence (AI) or excerpts from existing copyrighted / commercial video content (e.g., movie clips).

-–All Elementary School student films should generally adhere to G or PG ratings as defined by the Motion Picture Association, withthe addition of the below guidelines.
+–All Elementary School student films should adhere to G or PG ratings as defined by the Motion Picture Association, in addition to the guidelines below.

-–All Middle School and High School student films should generally adhere to G, PG, or PG-13 ratings as defined by the Motion Picture Association, with the addition of the below guidelines.
+–All Middle School and High School student films should adhere to G, PG, or PG-13 ratings as defined by the Motion Picture Association, with the addition of the guidelines below.

 –No hate speech: Films promoting violence, discrimination, or hate speech based on race, religion, gender, sexual orientation, or any other characteristic are strictly prohibited.